alpemreturan/html-modern-giris-ekrani/README.md

 **HTML VE CSS İLE MODERN KAYIT VE GİRİŞ SAYFASI YAPIMI**

 *Bu paylaştığım dosya ile günümüzün modern ve dinamik internet sayfalarının giriş ve kayıt panellerinin bir benzerini yapabilirsiniz*
-*Eğer geliştirmek isteyen varsa verileri database ile tutabilir ancak şimdilik javascript ile veriler basit şekilde tutulur index.html kapandıktan sonra bu veriler kayıt alınmaz*
+*Eğer geliştirmek isteyen varsa verileri database ile tutabilir ancak şimdilik javascript ile veriler basit şekilde tutuluyor ve index.html kapandıktan sonra bu veriler kaydedilmiyor*

 (*With this file I shared, you can create a similar login and registration panel to today's modern and dynamic web pages* *If anyone wants to develop, they can keep the data with a database, but for now, the data is kept simply with javascript.
 After the index.html is closed, this data is not recorded*)